 Once the excess water has been removed from the affected space, the team begins the removal of porous items, including rugs, carpets, drywall, insulation, draperies, etc. If the water is clean, then these items can likely be cleaned and returned.
 However, if the items sat in contaminated water or mold growth is present, then all affected porous items should be discarded.
 In certain situations, some things might be able to be cleaned.

 Drying and Dehumidifying

-After removing all affected items and opening up any necessary walls, then the remediation company can begin drying out the space.
-To do so, they will typically use air-movers, fans and dehumidifiers.
+After removing all affected items and opening up any necessary walls, then the remediation company can begin drying out space.
+To do so, they will typically use air-movers, fans, and dehumidifiers.
 Also, these companies will probably open all doors and windows to the affected area to allow for improved ventilation.

 Disinfecting the Property

 With the property dry and all contaminated items removed, the remediation specialist will move forward with cleaning and disinfecting the home.
 Using commercial grade cleaners and vacuums with HEPA filters, the team will scrub down every surface in the affected area to ensure a clean foundation for the renovation to follow.

 Beyond disinfecting for water damage, it is possible that your home might need to be treated for mold, depending on the length of time water was collecting.
 Mold can develop and spread within 24 to 48 hours, which means if you did not notice the water damage for a few days, then mold could be likely.
 Any restoration company you bring in will probably test for mold.
 If they find it, then they will contain the problem, remove it, and treat it.